 • Personality changes

-• Mood swings, hostility, aggression
+• Mood swings, such as hostility or aggression

-• Lethargy, lack of motivation
+• Lack of motivation

-• Changes in sleeping habits, disturbing dreams
+• Changes in sleeping habits, unusual or disturbing dreams

 • Poor decision-making